Astro36/pugfolio/README.md

 }
 ```

-You can find available themes on `/themes` directory.

-Also, you can add custom theme on `/themes` directory.
+You can find available themes and add custom theme on `/themes` directory.

 ## License